RodrigoDMU/pands-project/README.md

 ## Author

 **Rodrigo De Martino Ucedo:**
- I am currently studying Higher Diploma in Computing in Data Analysis at Atlantic Technological University.
+ I am currently studying Higher Diploma in Computing in Data Analytics at Atlantic Technological University.
 For more information or questions, please contact me on GitHub or add me on [LinkedIn](https://www.linkedin.com/in/rdmdemartino/).
 *****
 last commit on 20/05/2024